SwiftKickMobile/SwiftMessages/README.md

 SwiftMessages is a very flexible view and view controller presentation library for iOS.

-Message views and view controllers can be displayed at the top, bottom, or center of the screen, over or under the status bar, or behind navigation bars and tab bars.
+Message views and view controllers can be displayed at the top, bottom, or center of the screen, or behind navigation bars and tab bars.
 There are interactive dismiss gestures including a fun, physics-based one.
 Multiple background dimming modes.
 And a lot more!

 In addition to the numerous configuration options, SwiftMessages provides several good-looking layouts and themes.
 But SwiftMessages is also designer-friendly, which means you can fully and easily customize the view: